 First Year Graduate Workshop.
-First-year graduate students are required to register for First Year Graduate Workshop (CHEM 585, one (1) credit hour) for the fall semester of their first year.
-First Year Graduate Workshop meets once a week, and is a special discussion on navigating the transition to graduate school.
+First-year graduate students are required to register for First Year Graduate Workshop, CHEM 585, (2 credits) for the fall semester of their first year.
+First Year Graduate

+Workshop meets once a week, and is a special discussion on navigating the transition to graduate school.
 CHEM 585 is graded S/E (based on attendance).